mothur/mothur.github.io/_wiki/marine_community_analysis.md

 ### Obtaining 16S proxy sequences

-The aim of the GOS Expedition was to provide a comprehensive genomic survey of the diversity of microbial life in the world\'s oceans.
+The aim of the GOS Expedition was to provide a comprehensive genomic survey of the diversity of microbial life in the world's oceans.
 To achieve this goal, approximately 150 [metagenomic](https://camera.calit2.net/education/what-is-metagenomics) marine samples were collected from around the world.
 This has provided a